PCI DSS Audit: A Complete Guide + Downloadable Checklist

 PCI DSS Risk Assessment

-This provides an opportunity for you to analyze the security of your CDE and identify any potential vulnerabilities.
-For example, these actions include patching systems upfront or revising access controls over valuable assets.
+This provides an opportunity for you to analyze the security of your CDE and identify any potential security vulnerabilities.
+For example, these actions include patching systems upfront or revising user access controls over critical assets.

 By reducing the window of compromise – the time available to attackers before they can harm the system – it is possible to maximize prevention against serious security incidents.
 Thus, risk assessments should be regularly conducted in order to prioritize vulnerabilities and stay one step ahead of malicious actors.